ZupIT/beagle-docs/content/en/home/API/Components/UI/Webview.md

 ## What is it?

-This component defines a native web view and uses a server-driven information.
+The WebView component defines a native web view and uses a server-driven information.

 The structure is represented by the attributes below: